Funded Projects

 I am involved, or have been involved, in a range of intersting funded projects, a selection of which is listed below.

-I am the UCD PI in the ThermaSMART project.
-This is an international and intersectoral network of organisations working on a joint research programme in the area of phase-change cooling of microprocessors and high-power electronic devices.
-I provide numerical and analytical modelling inputs to the network.
-The network has been funded by the Horizon 2020 Marie Curie RISE funding programme.
+I was the UCD PI in the ThermaSMART project.
+This was an international and intersectoral network of organisations working on a joint research programme in the area of phase-change cooling of microprocessors and high-power electronic devices.
+I provided numerical and analytical modelling inputs to the network.
+The network was been funded by the Horizon 2020 Marie Curie RISE funding programme.

 2010-2016: High-performance computing through Hector - Class 1b and DCSE